(email at firstname.lastname@example.org)

 I am a PhD researcher at the Department of Sociology at Durham University.
 I have completed Certificate in Social Research Methods at Durham University, MSc in Political Sociology at the London School of Economics and Political Science, and BA in Political Science and International Relations at Masaryk University.
 My PhD is funded by the Economic and Social Research Council (ESRC).

-Musílek, K., Jamie, K., McKie, L. (forthcoming, accepted) “Cold Winds and Warm Attachments: Interrogating the Personal Attachment to Neoliberal Work and Economy.”
+- Musílek, K., Jamie, K., McKie, L. (2019) “Cold Winds and Warm Attachments: Interrogating the Personal Attachment to Neoliberal Work and Economy.”
 Work, Employment and Society.

 Sociology of Work and Professions – Seminar Leader